2 Day Course

 - The course provides a realistic framework for requirements discovery, not a strict methodology.
 The framework provides the freedom and encouragement to discover new approaches to requirements.

-- The techniques are applicable regardless of your development method – agile or traditional.
+- The techniques are applicable regardless of your development method – traditional or agile.

 - Teaching chapters are reinforced with hands-on workshops.